 In some cases farmers may want to keep burnt female animals alive if they are feeding young.
 If they have been severely burnt or there is burn damage to the udder or teats, they should be destroyed and the farmer can hand-raising or foster the young.

-Young cannot be allowed to feed from a mother with a burnt udder
+Young cannot be allowed to feed from a mother with a burnt udder there is no softness or

 TYPICAL INJURIES